ML-Guided Primal Heuristics for Mixed Binary Quadratic Programs: Computational Experiments

 \paragraph{Inference}

-As shown in Table. \ref{tab:res}, both the adapted WCE method and the extended CL+WCE method outperform the baselines in terms of average PG and PI.
-The adapted CL-based method fails to produce feasible solutions for a large number of instances in QMKP, CQKP, and WFLOP.
-The extended CE+WCE method performs the best in terms of PG, PI, and number of wins in PI in all four benchmarks and significantly improves both feasibility and solution quality compared to the adapted CL-based method.
-We show the progress of PG over time in Fig. \ref{fig_primal_gap}.
-The proposed CL+WCE method finds better solutions across all time steps in most benchmarks (with the exception that SCIP and RENS have lower PG in the beginning in WFLOP), with the adapted WCE method being the second-best.
+As shown in Table \ref{tab:res}, both the adapted WCE method and the extended CL+WCE method outperform the baselines in terms of average PG and PI.
+The adapted CL-based method fails to produce feasible solutions for some instances in QMKP, CQKP, and WFLOP.
+The extended CL+WCE method performs best in PG, PI, and the number of PI wins across all four benchmarks, and it significantly improves both feasibility and solution quality over the adapted CL-based method.
+Fig. \ref{fig_primal_gap} shows the progress of PG over time.
+The proposed CL+WCE method finds better solutions at all time steps in most benchmarks (the exception being that SCIP achieves lower PG early on in WFLOP), with the adapted WCE method being the second-best.

+Proposition~\ref{prop:1} explains why CL+WCE outperforms CL.
+In the four benchmarks studied, over 50\% of the binary variables take the same assignment across the positive sample and its corresponding negative samples (Table~\ref{tab:collect_stats}).
+By Proposition~\ref{prop:1}, the CL loss provides zero gradient signal for these variables, which explains both why pure CL underperforms in PG and PI and why it has low feasibility rates.
+WCE, in contrast, supervises every variable but is less discriminative on the variables where positive and negative samples differ.
+CL+WCE combines the two: it applies CL to the variables where negatives differ from positives and WCE to those that share the same assignment across positive and negative samples.
+Combining the two losses therefore improves solution-prediction performance on this substantial subset of variables, which justifies our proposed extension.

-\section{Cross-regional generalization on WFLOP}
+\section{Cross-regional Generalization on WFLOP}

 The purpose of this study is to understand the impact of regional wind-pattern heterogeneity on the inference performance of the ML-guided primal MBQP heuristics.
 Wind farm layout optimization in offshore environments is greatly impacted by regional differences in wind resources caused by geographic factors such as proximity to shore, water depth, and local climate.
 This study attempts to understand the generalization capacity of ML-based primal heuristic methods to unseen regions.
 The goal is to develop methods that generalize effectively, enabling the efficient design of wind farms using regional wind scenario distributions, even in regions with limited historical wind data for validation.
 To quantify the cross-regional transferability, we fit the ML-guided primal heuristics using training instances across five U.S. regions and test on multiple unseen regions.